Editorial guide

 Section 1

-Criteria for claim boundaries should be judged with fair criteria
+Criteria for Fair criteria: claim boundaries

 Section 2

-For "Why claim boundaries should be judged with fair criteria", the topic needs enough detail to prevent over-reading.
-During a comparison between saved videos and an app-led routine, "Why claim boundaries should be judged with fair criteria" has one practical test: whether anything changes in behavior.
-A useful answer for "Why claim boundaries should be judged with fair criteria" helps the reader avoid changing the plan just because a claim sounded confident before it asks for an install.
-Try the smallest version first for "Why claim boundaries should be judged with fair criteria": write one comfort note before changing the plan.
-Then ask whether repeatable sequences instead of.
+For "Fair criteria: claim boundaries", the topic needs enough detail to prevent over-reading.
+During a comparison between saved videos and an app-led routine, "Fair criteria: claim boundaries" has one practical test: whether anything changes in behavior.
+A useful answer for "Fair criteria: claim boundaries" helps the reader avoid changing the plan just because a claim sounded confident before it asks for an install.
+Try the smallest version first for "Fair criteria: claim boundaries": write one comfort note before changing the plan.
+Then ask whether repeatable sequences instead of open-ended browsing would reduce friction for "Fair criteria: claim boundaries" or simply add another thing to manage.
+Orena should feel.

 Section 3